Broadway Tips for WorldPride: How to Do Theater in NYCApril 5, 2016 - by Griffin Miller, Theatre Editor

 TKTS Times Square.
 Image: Cargo Collective

-To ensure getting tickets to a show you absolutely do not want to miss, it’s always best to reserve them ahead of time.
+To ensure getting tickets to a show you absolutely do not want to miss, it’s best to reserve them ahead of time.
+If you're less picky about which show you see, or if you're on a budget, go for one of the discount options below.

 Premium Tickets.
 For long-running shows that sell out in advance like The Lion King, Wicked, and The Book of Mormon, book your seats as far out as possible.
 The same is true for a new show with big buzz or a production featuring one or more major stars.
 Insider Tip: If price is no object, or if you’ve budgeted as much as $400+ per ticket for a specific Broadway show, VIP arrangements can usually be made at the last minute through your hotel’s concierge.